 Our approach aims at spotting areas in an environment that have changes with respect to a previously built 3D model.
-It does so by exploiting a sequence of around five images through evaluating how the projections of image content from one image to the model and back to another image looks like.
+It does so by exploiting a sequence of around five images through evaluating how the projections of image content from one image to the model and back to another image look like.
 In terms of computational demands, this process is substantially more efficient than generating a new, dense 3D model and comparing it directly with the given one.
-Note that we assume a good pose estimate for the robot.
-We obtain the (approximate) location of the 3D model and the viewpoint of the images as described in Sec.
-III-A below.
 The first step is to detect possible inconsistencies of an image with its neighboring images assuming that the 3D model is correct.
-After computing pairwise inconsistency hypotheses, we fuse them to eliminate the intrinsic ambiguities and estimate the location of change by triangulation.
-Given that we look for inconsitencies between the 3D model and new images, our approach only finds changes from images where the rays corresponding to pixels intersect with the 3D model.